 On Thursday February 28th, Yanukovich was spotted in Moscow where he made a bombastic and absurd statement declaring that he is still the legitimate ruler of Ukraine.
 Team Russia began their advance.
 Beginning Thursday night the Russians and Tartars living within Ukraine started an uprising of their own to retake a portion of Crimea.
 Friday, Putin stationed the Russian military on the border between the two countries and performed military exercises to insight fear within the Ukrainian people.
 Putin is not ready to give up Ukraine.

-Just as the Ukrainian people feared, the end of the Sochi Olympics marked the beginning of a revitalized Putin, who can now concentrate his focus on Ukraine.
-As of Saturday night March 1st 2014, the Russian military invaded Ukraine and took control of the parliaments, airports, and highways within the area of Crimea and now Odessa on the coast of the Black Sea.
+Just as the Ukrainian people feared, the end of the Sochi Olympics marked the beginning of a revitalized, agressive Putin, who can now concentrate his focus on Ukraine.
+As of Saturday night March 1 2014, the Russian military invaded Ukraine and took control of the parliament, airports, and highways within the area of Crimea and now Odessa on the coast of the Black Sea.
 Cities within the east that contain a large percentage of Russians such as Donetsk are also starting to bubble with protests , this time from the mouths of Russians as they march hosting the white, blue, and red flag of oppression.
 No violence has erupted between the Russian military and Ukrainian people, yet.
 What is stopping the Russians from pushing farther and annexing the eastern part of Ukraine for Russia?
 Only time will answer that question for the Ukrainian people as they wait with hands clenched in sweaty anticipation.

 Unfortunately, Ukraine is economically dependent on Russia.
 According to the New York Times, 30 percent of trade is with Russia.
 The majority of Ukraine’s oil and natural gas comes from Russia.
 Economic sanctions imposed on Ukraine by Putin will surely cause the hryvnia and economy to tank.
 In solid countenance, it is a risk the Ukrainian people not only fully comprehend, but are willing to make.